Twins vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- Over the past 10 games, the Twins have been named underdog just one time and left with a loss in that contest.
+- Over their last 10 games, the Twins have been favored twice and lost each contest.

-- In their last 10 matchups with a total posted by sportsbooks, the Twins and their opponents are 5-5-0 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by oddsmakers, the Twins and their opponents are 5-5-0 when it comes to hitting the over.

-- Oddsmakers have not posted a spread in any of the Twins' past 10 matchups.
+- Oddsmakers have yet to post a spread in any of the Twins' past 10 games.

 Twins Betting Records & Stats

-- The Twins have been victorious in nine, or 32.1%, of the 28 contests they have been chosen as underdogs in this season.
+- The Twins have won in nine, or 31%, of the 29 contests they have been named as odds-on underdogs this year.

-- Minnesota has entered nine games this season as the underdog by +125 or more and is 3-6 in those contests.
+- Minnesota has a record of 3-4 when it's set as an underdog of +135 or more by bookmakers this season.

-- Bookmakers have implied with the moneyline set for this matchup that the Twins have a 44.4% chance of pulling out a win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Twins have a 42.6% chance of pulling out a win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!